tobilg/serverless-duckdb/README.md

 If you want to also query data (e.g. Parquet files) that resides in one or more S3 buckets, you'll have to adjust the `iamRoleStatements` part of the function configuration in the [serverless.yml](serverless.yml#L45) file.
 Just replace the `YOUR-S3-BUCKET-NAME` with your actual S3 bucket name.

 ## Deployment
-After you cloned this repository to your local machine and cd'ed in its directory, the application can be deployed like this:
+After you cloned this repository to your local machine and cd'ed in its directory, the application can be deployed like this (after a `npm i` to install the dependencies!):

 ```bash
 $ sls deploy